LEVELS OF HOME PERFORMANCE CERTIFICATION

 State of Colorado $10,000 Electrification Rebate for Rebuilding Residents

 The first offering in the sustainable rebuilding program will be a rebate program that will provide $10,000 for high efficiency electric homes or rental units that are built to the 2021 International Energy Conservation Code, BuildSmart, or stronger standards.
 This will support the installation of NEEP certified cold climate heat pumps, heat pump water heaters, and electric stoves (either electric resistance or induction), and may be combined with the incentive program offered by Xcel Energy for Marshall Fire victims.
 Only primary homes will be eligible (not vacation homes or other second homes).
 The intent will be to offer this in both the Marshall Fire and East Troublesome Fire areas, working collaboratively with local government.
-The details of timing and program administration are still being finalized.
 Questions?
 Check out the FAQ here!Colorado Energy Office Electrification Rebate Registration Form

 State of Colorado Disaster Resilience Rebuilding